theol0403/7842B-Journal/Logs/Far Auton.md

 # Far Auton

-This will be our primary auton.
+This will be our primary auton for shawnigan.
 It will allow us score three points, and have a cube in a tower.
 It is designed to compliment a traybot.
 Here is the code:

 ```cpp
 void farBlueAuton() {